kendallmiller/kendallmiller.github.io/_posts/2021-11-1-focus-on-time-to-market-first.md

 When adding the [Monitor module](https://onloupe.com/products/monitor/) to Loupe we were very focused on the needs of Operations teams, in contrast to our initial focus on the "Dev" side of DevOps.
 Our product team did all the right things to figure out what we should be building, for whom, and the difference it would make.
 Our first version of the new functionality did a great job of highlighting application problems and providing the right information to fix them quickly.
 It built on our existing functionality so our current customer base could easily adopt it and bring a whole new aspect of their organization into the fold.

 In our first demo of the completed system to a _new_ customer, they asked "OK, so how do I know that everything's running right?
 I mean, what if I just deployed an app, how do I know it's working?"
-As we kept talking with the customer, it was clear we missed a key point: absense of an alert only means the system isn't _reporting_ a problem.
-For our customer to rest easy they need to be sure they're receiving requests, processing traffic - whatever their system is designed to do.
+As we kept talking with the customer, it was clear we missed a key point: absence of an alert only means the system isn't _reporting_ a problem.
+For our customers to rest easy they need to be sure they're receiving requests, processing traffic - whatever their system is designed to do.
 That's what they want to purchase: A system that gives them confidence they can sign off and go about their lives.

 We'd had a lot of customer conversations - but those were with customers that already had bought into our vision of the product.
 With our focus on the tactics of application monitoring, we'd not gone far enough back in the value stream to understand what human needs would motivate our customers to implement (and purchase) a product like ours.